Everyone thinks a straight pride parade is a hilariously dumb idea

 Three guys are trying to plan a Straight Pride Parade in Boston.
 Just about everyone thinks it’s a terrible idea.

-It all started with a Facebook post last week by Mark Sahady, who claimed that he was working with the city of Boston to plan a Straight Pride Parade in late August.
+It all started with a Facebook post last week by Mark Sahady, a member of a far-right group who claimed that he was working with the city of Boston to plan a Straight Pride Parade in late August.

 Link to Parade:http://superhappyfunamerica.comIt looks like the Boston Straight Pride Parade will happen.
 We filed a…